Goldinteractive/craft3-sitecopy/README.md

 ### Copy entry to another site

-After the installation you will find a new section in the edit entry view on the bottom right where you can choose to copy the current entry to another site.
+When editing an entry at the bottom of the right panel you will find a toggle to enable site syncing.
+From there select the site that you want to overwrite with the currently visible content and then just save the entry like normal.
+Any content of the current site will be automatically copied to the selected site.

 It's even possible to copy the current entry to multiple sites.